jakechen/ds-career/selling_aiml.md

     - 33% leading model development to ensure accuracy
     - 33% leading MLE development to ensure models end up in production
 - Switched to technical sales focused on AI.
+- 7 years AWS then 1+ GCP.

 ## Who is this for?
-This is for anyone who is selling AI/ML products*, including:
+This is for anyone who is selling AI/ML products and services at GCP or other Cloud providers.
-- Account managers focused on AI/ML or carrying AI/ML quota
-- Internal DS

-# First principles
+# Part 0: First principles
 ## AI/ML
-- AI is not money maker, data is money maker: “data has gravity”
+- AI is not money maker, data is money maker: “data has gravity”.
 - Thus makes the most sense to dangle latest AI to drive data gravity
 - AI is a long-term play: ROI-generating AI requires end user buy-in (UAT), data at scale (multiple teams, multiple warehouses), in production (DevOps, security)
+    - *Is this still the case w/ LLMs?*

 ## Sales
 - Friends buy from friends, and friends have each other's best interests at heart.
 - While we may not be able to help the stakeholder personally (yet), we may be able to help them get promoted.
 - Helping the stakeholder get promoted usually means helping their customers, both internal and external.
 - Thus helping our stakeholder help their customers (help their customers) = they get paid = we get paid
-- If our stakeholder gets paid more than they pay us i.e. positive ROI, then paying us is an obvious choice.
+- If our stakeholder gets paid more than they pay us i.e. **positive ROI**, then buying from us is an obvious choice.

 ## Mistakes made, lessons learned
 - Trying to sell solutions while not addressing business goals